Healthy living – the basics

 You may experience changes in your health at times, but it’s worth bearing in mind some basic tips that can help you maintain or regain your fitness.

 Apart from the benefits to your physical health, regular exercise also helps to prevent falls and improves mood.
-You should try to do activities that maintain your:
+Try to do some physical activity every day, including activities that help to maintain your flexibility, strength and balance.

 Socialising is good for your physical and mental health.
 Staying in touch with friends, meeting new people and trying new things can help reduce feelings of isolation and take your mind off health problems.